mabucholz/content/README.md

 # Data Science Insight 3:
 [This](https://rpubs.com/mabuch/683902) Data Science Insight pertains to the Zhenhua data leak where a database with over 2 million people and their sensitive information was found.

+# In-Class Essay
+[In-Class Essay](https://rpubs.com/mabuch/690554) about ethical considerations of the potential we have with ABM to understand and influence social dynamics.